Almost periodic functions and hyperbolic counting: Introduction

 A classical problem in analytic number theory is that of determining if a given function, arising from a number theoretical question, admits a limiting distribution, and, similarly, if it admits finite asymptotic moments.
 As an example, consider the summatory von Mangoldt function

 It is an old result of Wintner \cite{wintner_asymptotic_1935} that, under the assumption of the Riemann hypothesis, the normalized remainder

-admits finite asymptotic moments of every order, and that it has a limiting distribution. (the finiteness of the second moment had already been proved by Cram\'er \cite{cramer_mittelwertsatz_1922}).
+admits finite asymptotic moments of every order, and it has a limiting distribution. (the finiteness of the second moment had already been proved by Cram\'er \cite{cramer_mittelwertsatz_1922}).
 Similarly, let $R(x)$ and $D(x)$ be the counting functions in the Gauss circle problem and the Dirichlet divisor problem, namely

-where $r(n)$ is the number of ways of writing $n$ as the sum of two squares, and $d(n)$ the number of divisors of $n$.
+where $r(n)$ is the number of ways of writing $n$ as a sum of two squares, and $d(n)$ the number of divisors of $n$.
 Then it is known that the normalized remainders

 admit asymptotic moments of order $1\leq k\leq 9$, and a limiting distribution (here $C$ is Euler's constant).
-The finiteness of the second moment is again a result of Cram\'er \cite{cramer_uber_1922}, the third and fourth moments can be found in the work by Tsang \cite{tsang_higher-power_1992}, while the existence of the moments of order up to nine, and of the limiting distribution, were proved by Heath-Brown \cite{heath-brown_distribution_1991,heath-brown_dirichlet_1993}.
+The finiteness of the second moment is again a result of Cram\'er \cite{cramer_uber_1922}, the third and fourth moments can be found in the work of Tsang \cite{tsang_higher-power_1992}, while the existence of the moments of order up to nine, and of the limiting distribution, was proved by Heath-Brown \cite{heath-brown_distribution_1991,heath-brown_dirichlet_1993}.

 This paper is inspired by a recent article by Akbary, Ng, and Shahabi~\cite{akbary_limiting_2014}, where the authors prove the existence of limiting distribution for a class of almost periodic functions.
 Here we prove a sufficient condition for the existence of asymptotic moments for a similar class of functions, complementing in this way Theorem 1.2 in \cite{akbary_limiting_2014}.